This article has links to products and services we love, which we may make commission from.

 Blossoms at this New Town square take over a corner of the garden with light pink flowers that resemble puffs of fluff.

-The 150-foot Melville Monument and buildings around the square by North St David street side can be framed by the blossoms.
+The blossoms can frame the 150-foot Melville Monument and buildings around the square by the North St David Street side.

 Old Town Cherry Blossom Locations